mikiwiik/java-api-fizzbuzz/README.md

-# API -based fizzbuzz in Java
+# REST API -based fizzbuzz in Java

 ## Usage
 Start the API application using the spring-boot maven plugin